-- (1) Member of the Audit, Finance and Risk Committee. - (2) Member of the Corporate Governance Committee. - (3) Member of the Human Resources Committee. - (4) Member of the Responsible Care Committee. - (5) Ms. Rennie is not standing for re-election at the 2021 Annual General Meeting. - (6) Helm Energy Advisors, Inc. is a private company which provides advisory services to the global energy sector. - (7) Hydro One Limited is a major transmission and distribution provider in Ontario, Canada. - (8) Direct Energy Ltd. is a North American retailer of energy and energy services. - (9) GlenRock Recovery Partners, LLC is a company that facilitates the sale of non-fungible hydrocarbons in the United States. - (10) Nutrien Ltd. is a Canadian fertilizer company, and is the world's largest provider of crop inputs, services and solutions. - (11) MLRW Group Inc. is a consulting firm focusing on working with companies to improve capital investment outcomes and to improve overall safety performance. - (12) Canada Pension Plan Investment Board is a professional investment management organization responsible for investing funds on behalf of the Canada Pension Plan. - (13) The directors of the Company are elected each year at the Annual General Meeting of the Company and hold office until the close of the next Annual General Meeting or until their successors are elected or appointed.
+- (1) Member of the Audit, Finance and Risk Committee. - (2) Member of the Corporate Governance Committee. - (3) Member of the Human Resources Committee. - (4) Member of the Responsible Care Committee. - (5) Mr. Cook is not standing for re-election at the 2022 Annual General Meeting. - (6) Cedar LNG LLC is developing an LNG export terminal in Northeastern British Columbia. - (7) Helm Energy Advisors, Inc. is a private company which provides advisory services to the global energy sector. - (8) Ballard Power Systems is a global provider of innovative clean energy and fuel cell solutions. - (9) Hydro One Limited is a major transmission and distribution provider in Ontario, Canada. - (10) Direct Energy Ltd. is a North American retailer of energy and energy services. - (11) GlenRock Recovery Partners, LLC is a company that facilitates the sale of non-fungible hydrocarbons in the United States. - (12) Nutrien Ltd. is a Canadian fertilizer company, and is the world's largest provider of crop inputs, services and solutions. - (13) MLRW Group Inc. is a consulting firm focusing on working with companies to improve capital investment outcomes and to improve overall safety performance. - (14) Canada Pension Plan Investment Board is a professional investment management organization responsible for investing funds on behalf of the Canada Pension Plan. - (15) BP is a multinational oil and gas company.

+(16) The directors of the Company are elected each year at the Annual General Meeting of the Company and hold office until the close of the next Annual General Meeting or until their successors are elected or appointed.

-Name and Municipality of Residence Office Principal Occupations and Positions During the Last Five Years BOYD, BRADLEY W. West Vancouver, British Columbia Canada Senior Vice President, Corporate Resources Senior Vice President, Corporate Resources of the Company since January 2018; prior thereto Vice President, Human Resources of the Company since May 2016; prior thereto Managing Director, Egypt of the Company since April 2015.
+Name and Municipality of Residence Office Principal Occupations and Positions During the Last Five Years BOYD, BRADLEY W. West Vancouver, British Columbia Canada Senior Vice President, Corporate Resources Senior Vice President, Corporate Resources of the Company since January 2018; prior thereto Vice President, Human Resources of the Company since May 2016.
 CAMERON, IAN P. Vancouver, British Columbia Canada Senior Vice President, Finance and Chief Financial Officer Senior Vice President, Finance and Chief Financial Officer of the Company since 2003.
-HENDERSON, KEVIN L. Medicine Hat, Alberta Canada Senior Vice President, Manufacturing Senior Vice President, Manufacturing of the Company since May 2016; prior thereto Vice President, North America of the Company since January 2014 HERZ, MICHAEL J. North Vancouver, British Columbia Canada Senior Vice President, Corporate Development Senior Vice President, Corporate Development of the Company since January 2013.
-JAMES, VANESSA L. North Vancouver, British Columbia Canada Senior Vice President, Global Marketing and Logistics Senior Vice President, Global Marketing and Logistics of the Company since January 2013.
+HENDERSON, KEVIN L. Medicine Hat, Alberta Canada Senior Vice President, Manufacturing Senior Vice President, Manufacturing of the Company since May 2016.
+JAMES, VANESSA L. North Vancouver, British Columbia Canada Senior Vice President, Corporate Development and Sustainability Senior Vice President, Corporate Development and Sustainability since October 2021; prior thereto Senior Vice President, Global Marketing and Logistics of the Company since January 2013.
+SUMNER, RICHARD W. North Vancouver, British Columbia Canada Senior Vice President, Global Marketing and Logistics Senior Vice President, Global Marketing and Logistics since October 2021; prior thereto Regional President, Marketing and Logistics, Asia Pacific since February 2019; prior thereto Vice President, Marketing and Logistics, North America since March 2015.